 - Family Acceptance Project (health and mental health support for LGBTQ+ youth and their families)

-- The Reformation Project (specifically focused on LGBTQ inclusion within Christianity)
+- The Reformation Project (focused in specific on LGBTQ inclusion within Christianity)

 - Unashamed (A book specifically addressing the process of coming out within a Christian context)